Residence assessment for customers claiming Youth Allowance (YA) and/or Tertiary Access Payment (TAP) 106-06020130

 5 |

-Check is the customer is a non-protected Special Category Visa (SCV) holder + Read more ...
+Check if the customer is a non-protected Special Category visa (SCV) holder + Read more ...
 Only New Zealand citizens can be the holder of an SCV.
-The RSLEG screen in Customer First/Record or the RSLEG task in Process Direct will indicate whether someone is a protected (GRF or TRA) or non-protected (NOT) SCV holder.
+The New Zealand Residence Status field on the RSLEG screen will indicate whether someone is a protected (GRF or TRA) or non-protected (NOT) SCV holder.
 For more information on SCVs, see Australian Residence Rules for New Zealand citizens.
 Is the customer a non-protected SCV holder?

 |